-- 11.1 The consent of the data principal, as referred to in Clauses 8 and 9 of this Policy, for collection, or further processing of personal data, may be obtained electronically or physically on paper, either directly from the data principal or through a consent manager, as the case may be.
-Where the consent is received physically on paper, then such consent may be converted to electronic form by the consent manager or the data fiduciary. - 11.2 Where consent is obtained through a consent manager as set out above then such consent manager shall: - (a) not access, process or store, in any manner whatsoever, the personal data shared with any data fiduciary pursuant to any consent obtained through such consent manager; - (b) maintain a record of all consent shared and revoked, as the case may be, and - (c) maintain a record of consent logs/consent transactions in a manner which enables the audit and review of any use of such data - 11.3 Where the data principal has revoked his/her consent, it shall be the duty of the consent manager to notify the data fiduciary of such revocation, as applicable. - 11.4 It is clarified that electronic consent is the digital equivalent of a physical letter of permission given by the data principal which, when presented, allows the consent manager or the data fiduciary to collect the personal data, or further process the personal data that has already been collected from the data principal for a particular purpose, as the case may be. - 11.5 So far as further processing of personal data pursuant to Clauses 11.1, 11.3 and 11.4 above is concerned, the data principal provides consent for data access and sharing that takes place between the Health Information Providers and Health Information Users.
+- 11.1.The consent of the data principal, as referred to in Clauses 8 and 9 of this Policy, for collection, or further processing of personal data, may be obtained electronically or physically on paper, either directly from the data principal or through an HIE-CM, as the case may be.
+Where the consent is received physically on paper, then such consent may be converted to electronic form by the HIE-CM or the data fiduciary. - 11.2.
+Where consent is obtained through an HIE-CM as set out above then such HIE-CM shall: - a) not access, process or store, in any manner whatsoever, the personal data shared with any data fiduciary pursuant to any consent obtained through such HIE-CM; - b) maintain a record of all consent shared and revoked, as the case may be, and - c) maintain a record of consent logs/consent transactions in a manner which enables the audit and review of any use of such data - 11.3.
+Where the data principal has revoked his/her consent, it shall be the duty of the HIE-CM to notify the data fiduciary of such revocation, as applicable. - 11.4.
+It is clarified that electronic consent is the digital equivalent of a physical letter of permission given by the data principal which, when presented, allows the HIE-CM or the data fiduciary to collect the personal data, or further process the personal data that has already been collected from the data principal for a particular purpose, as the case may be. - 11.5.So far as further processing of personal data pursuant to Clauses 11.1, 11.3 and 11.4 above is concerned, the data principal provides consent for data access and sharing that takes place between

+- the Health Information Providers and Health Information Users.
 If such processing is done through electronic consent, then a consent artifact is generated to initiate the sharing of personal data.
-The consent artifact will then be shared between the data principal and the Health Information Provider or a Health Information User, through a consent manager. - 11.6 Subject to the provisions of applicable law and this Policy, guidelines and technical specifications may be set out by the NDHM in relation to consent obtained by data fiduciaries for collection and further processing of personal data of data principals.
+The consent artifact will then be shared between the data principal and the Health Information Provider or a Health Information User, through an HIE-CM. - 11.6.
+Subject to the provisions of applicable law and this Policy, guidelines and technical specifications may be set out by the NHA in relation to consent obtained by data fiduciaries for collection and further processing of personal data of data principals.

-12. Processing personal data pertaining to a child
+12. Processing Personal Data Pertaining to a Child